nativerpc/nrpc-examples/README.md

 Step-by-step instructions for creating a simple server/client application that utilizes Native RPC framework in Python.
 This tutorial relies on the command line utility `term`, which was installed in `Getting started` chapter.

-The only other dependency is `nrpc-py` module, which implements the Native RPC tooling in Python.
+One other dependency is `nrpc-py` module, which implements the Native RPC tooling in Python.

 For starters, let's visualize our client/server applications in a system design diagram.
 The Client will be sending "doQuery" requests at 1 hz rate, and Server will be responding to each Request with Response.